Type 26 frigate: Characteristics

 The Global Combat Ship is designed for up to 60 days' endurance and a range of approximately 7000 nmi.
 Located at the stern are facilities allowing for the deployment of rigid-hulled inflatable boats, unmanned surface vehicles or a towed array sonar.
 A large Integrated Mission Bay and hangar is located amidship, enabling a variety of missions and associated equipment.
 Aircraft similar in size to the Boeing Chinook can be flown off the large flight deck, and the hangar can accommodate up to two helicopters the size of an AgustaWestland AW159 Wildcat or AgustaWestland Merlin.
 The hangar also has space to accommodate unmanned aerial vehicles.

 The Royal Navy's version of the Global Combat Ship is referred to as the Type 26 frigate.
 This will be equipped with the Type 997 Artisan 3D search radar and Sea Ceptor (CAMM) air-defence missiles launched via 48 vertical launching system (VLS) canisters.
+Following a renovation of the Royal Navy's website in mid-2023 the section outlining the Type 26's weapon suite refers to Sea Ceptor being quad-packed into a separate 12-cell vertical launch system, which seems to indicate that an Extensible Launching System (ExLS) outfit could be provided for the same number of missiles.
+No official information outside of the website has been provided to confirm any such change.

-Additionally, 24 Mark 41 "strike-length VLS" cells are positioned forward of the bridge.
-On 8 July 2021, it was confirmed that the Anglo-French FC/ASW anti-ship missile would be brought into service on the Type 26, which is likely to be launched from the Mark 41 VLS.
+In addition to the above missile systems, 24 Mark 41 "strike-length VLS" cells are positioned forward of the bridge.
+On 8 July 2021, it was confirmed that the Anglo-French-Italian Future Cruise/Anti-Ship Weapon(s) would be brought into service on the Type 26, which is likely to be launched from the Mark 41 VLS.
 The Mark 41 is also capable of firing missiles such as the Tomahawk land-attack cruise missile, anti-submarine rockets, or quad-packed ESSMs.